 This section shows how to configure backups on StackGres using AWS S3.
 You will need to have the AWS CLI installed, to create the required permissions and the bucket on AWS S3.

-First, let’s create the required permissions and the user with the following characteristics (that you may change):
+Let’s create the required permissions, the user and the bucket with the following characteristics (that you may change):

 {